 Rona: The Intermediate, This Could Be a Great Opportunity

-Rona comes to Holberton School with a bit more insight into the tech industry than perhaps someone like Dora.
-Coding had been a hobby of Rona’s younger self, having played around with html and CSS.
+Rona comes to Holberton School with a bit more insight into the tech industry even though her major in Sociology had nothing to do with coding.
+However, it had been a hobby of Rona’s younger self, having played around with HTML and CSS.

 Q: How did you find out about Holberton?

 Rona: I actually heard of Holberton through word of mouth, from my sister.
 She knew they were just starting up and she had seen their TechCrunch article.
 She came back to me and suggested that I apply.
 There were a few reasons for that, but mainly because I was unemployed and I was still figuring out what my next steps were.
 When my sister and, in turn, myself, heard that it was free, it was two years long, and that they had this big, almost radical vision about what they wanted to do and how they wanted to rethink education, specifically educating people for tech careers it just seemed cool.
 It seemed hard to turn down.

 Q: Tell me a bit about the application process.

 Rona: It wasn’t that painful.
 It was a series of challenges to find information.
 There were two types: going out and finding the information to solve a problem and then sharing information about yourself.
 I think the biggest part was [building] the website.
 I remember thinking this is a promising area to go into, because I got really into the project.
 I took a course for an intro to programming when I was in college and it went alright… I managed to learn whatever they were trying to teach me but I wasn’t sure if that meant I was good at coding or I just took a college class.

 Q: What are the main differences between the previous course you took and Holberton?